-ANA All Nippon Airways is one of the two major Japanese airlines, and it operates both domestic flights throughout Japan, as well as international flights from Japan to destinations all around the world.
+ANA All Nippon Airways is, together with JAL Japan Airlines, one of the two major Japanese airlines, and it operates both domestic flights throughout Japan, as well as international flights from Japan to destinations all around the world.

 The airline also operates lounges at several airports in Japan (as well as in Honolulu in the United States), and is involved in the hotel business through its partnership with IHG (International Hotel Group).